-• ensure that employees' religion or beliefs and related observances are respected and accommodated wherever possible; and vii.
-PREGNANCY OR MATERNITY - We will:

-• respect people's beliefs where the expression of those beliefs does not impinge on the legitimate rights of others.
+- ensure that employees' religion or beliefs and related observances are respected and accommodated wherever possible; and - respect people's beliefs where the expression of those beliefs does not impinge on the legitimate rights of others.

-• Ensure that people are treated with respect and dignity and that a positive image is promoted regardless of pregnancy or maternity;

-• challenge discriminatory assumptions about the pregnancy or maternity of our employees; and viii.
+- Ensure that people are treated with respect and dignity and that a positive image is promoted regardless of pregnancy or maternity; - challenge discriminatory assumptions about the pregnancy or maternity of our employees; and - ensure that no individual is disadvantaged and that we take account of the needs of our employees' pregnancy or maternity.

+viii.
 MARRIAGE OR CIVIL PARTNERSHIP - We will: